Dungeness Crab (Metacarcinus magister)

 Dungeness crab (photo credit: Lauren Rice)

 Diet: Dungeness crabs forage for creatures living within the sand, such as shrimp, worms, mussels, clams, and even other small crabs.
-At the widest points on their body, male Dungeness crabs measure 25 centimeters across and females measure 18 centimeters across.
+At the widest points on their body, male Dungeness crabs can measure 25 cm across, with females measuring up to 18 cm across.

 Tide Pool Tidbits: